Grand Theft Auto modding: Brazilian modifications

-In 2011, a 2009 online modification for San Andreas known as "GTA Torcidas" was criticized by the Brazilian media.
-In the game, player-controlled characters with clothes changed to real Soccer Clubs could attack rival fans in several different places while escaping from the police and other authorities, causing the official game to be banned in several cities such as Goiânia for being seen as "bad taste".
-When questioned about the content, the modification creators claimed they did not want to promote violence and that the "Mod" was made for entertainment purposes.
-However, organized Soccer groups and law experts rejected the idea, claiming it incited real crimes.
+In 2011, a 2009 modification for San Andreas known as "GTA Torcidas" was criticized by the Brazilian media.
+In the game, player-controlled characters with clothes changed to real football clubs could attack rival fans in several different places while escaping from the police and other authorities.
+This led to a ban of the original game in several cities, such as Goiânia, for being seen as in "bad taste".
+When questioned about the content, the mod's creators claimed they did not intend to promote violence and that "Torcidas" was made for entertainment purposes.
+However, football groups and law experts rejected the idea, claiming it incited real crimes.

-The PlayStation 2 version of San Andreas was known for its various pirated modifications distributed in street sellers and informal businesses in several countries such as Brazil and later through emulation, many of them claiming as official maps or ports of games of the franchise, the most famous copies being Rio de Janeiro, Cidade de Deus and Tropa De Elite, many of them produced by the Brazilian website Geomatrix from Bomba Patch.
+The PlayStation 2 versions of Vice City and San Andreas gained popularity in Brazil as they served as the basis for numerous bootleg mods which are distributed by street vendors and other such resellers in the country.
+The most famous of these are reskins and total conversions produced by a team known as Geomatrix, such as a mod for Vice City which allows players to play as Jason and Lucia from Grand Theft Auto VI ahead of the game's release.